sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/130 - types.md

 ---
 Specify the Type parameter in a [Field object](doc:field-query-object) to capture data of a particular type.

-For example, the following field only captures text that it recognizes as a number:
+For example, the following field returns null unless it finds data that Sensible recognizes as a number:

 ```json
 {